yojoseparra/work/README.md

 # Overview

-Welcome to my analysis of the European job market in (15 european countries) with the most IT Job opportunities in data analyst roles in 2023.
+Welcome to my analysis of the European job market (in 15 european countries) with the most IT Job opportunities in data analyst roles in 2023.
 This project was created to identifythe job trends to better prepare for a job application in the IT sector as data analyst.
 It delves into the top-paying and in-demand skills to help find optimal job opportunities for data analysts in Europe.

 The data sourced from Luke Barousse, which provides a foundation for my analysis, containing detailed information on job titles, salaries, locations, and essential skills.
 Through a series of Python scripts.
 Luke teaches python through this dataset.

 Despite my project is based on Luke's data, it differs from his substantially as I'm motivated by other research questions and another slice of the data.
 I use another type of code and I use another software as well (RStudio + Python).
 Additionally, I do not blend text with code and I present outputs in Word, CSV or PDF.
-But this is more the approach that I use with my clients.
-CSV can be normally opened in Excel where the client has the chance to filter and look at the data if needed.
+This is more the approach that I use with my clients as CSV can be normally opened in Excel where the client has the chance to interact with data by filter and looking at data if needed.
 Graphs are big format and they are not embed in text.
 Word files can be easily formatted if needed and can be copied and pasted in the final report.
-Most important outputs come along with the code that generated them and with the data along with other formats too.
-Dus outputs and plots have correspondency with data that generated them.
-This might be simple practice, but you can be amazed how little is done.
+Most important outputs come along with the code that generated them and with the data along with other formats too: all files are named equally.
+Dus outputs and plots match the name of files that generated them.
+This might be simple practice, but you can be amazed how little is done on this aspect out there.

 This analysis exercise is just an example.
 I am exemplifying here how to find data trends by plotting or tabulating data.
 I offer here a metodology on how to present an analysis to a client, not how to make a report.
 Formatting and grammar are not the main objective of this exercise.
 This is not an example on how to write a good assay nor a propedeutic piece of material to learn programming in Python.
 For this reason outputs might look not properly formatted or graphs might appear unfinished.
 This is normal as we explore the data, we focus less on the final product and more on finding trends.
 Only the final package is cleand and delivered, but this is not a final package.